jordanbharris/hello-world/README.md

 # hello-world
-My first repo
+My first repo.
-Getting my Git on...commiting to the process.
+Getting my Git on.
+Commiting to the process.
+Pull knowledge request.